Participating in Adaptive Sports is a non-pharmacological approach to addressing some of the following issues:

 HOPE PGA Program is available through the partnership with the Orlando VA.
 The PVACF chapter is working to bring a new opportunity for Adaptive Golf to Central Florida.

-Coming Soon: Adaptive Golf Clinic in Windermere offered in partnership with PGA players
+Coming Soon: Adaptive Golf Clinic in Sorrento offered in partnership with PGA players